cloudfoundry-community/bosh-gen/README.md

 ```
 $ bosh-gen package apache2
+create  packages/apache2/packaging
+create  packages/apache2/spec
 ```

 The slowest way to create a package is to run the command above, then get the source, read the "install from source" instructions, and create a package.

 ### Slightly faster way

+As above, when we created the `ruby` package we included a pre-downloaded asset:

 ```
-$ bosh-gen package redis -f ~/Downloads/redis-2.8.3.tar.gz
+$ bosh-gen package ruby -f /tmp/ruby-2.2.2.tar.gz
 ```

 If you download the source files first, and reference them with the `bosh-gen package` generator, then it will attempt to guess how to install the package.
 The generated `packaging` script will include some starting commands that might work.

-The command above will also copy the target file into the `blobs/redis/` folder.
+The command above will also copy the target file into the `blobs/ruby/` folder.
 One less thing for you to do.

+You still need to look up "how to install from source" instructions and put them in `packages/ruby/packaging` script.

 ### Fastest way - reuse existing packages